This simply sweet jerky recipe will have you munching ALL DAY LONG!

 - While the meat is in the freezer, combine the worcestershire, red wine vinegar, soy sauce, brown sugar, and salt in a medium size bowl or ziplock bag.
 Mix well.

 - Remove the meat from the freezer and slice ¼" strips against the grain.
 Slice with the grain if you want a chewier jerky.
+Or skip the freezing phase and use a Jerky Slicer for evenly sliced strips.

 - Add sliced beef to the mixture and marinate for 6-24 hours in the refrigerator.